Arithmetic geometry of character varieties with regular monodromy: Smoothness of character varieties

 \subsection{General facts about actions of group schemes}

-To prove part (ii) of the theorem, we need some facts about actions of group schemes.\footnote{We thank Jack Hall for explaining to us the following facts about group actions.} We momentarily use a more general notation than the rest of the paper.
+To prove part (ii) of the theorem, we need some facts about actions of group schemes.
+These facts are well-known to the experts but we could not find an appropriate reference in the literature.
+We momentarily use a more general notation than the rest of the paper.
 So let $G$ be a group scheme acting on a scheme $X$.
 Let $\varphi: G\times X\ra X\times X$ be the morphism

 Following \cite{Mumford}, we say that the action is \begin{itemize} \item \emph{proper} if $\varphi$ is proper; \item \emph{free} if for every scheme $S$, the action of $G(S)$ on $X(S)$ is free; equivalently, $\varphi$ is a monomorphism. \item \emph{scheme-theoretically free} if $\varphi$ is a closed immersion; i.e., a proper monomorphism. \end{itemize}